WPIRoboticsEngineering/RBE2001_template/README.md

 Windows 10 Pro

 A user name with no " " in the file path.
-Generally it is safe to use you WPI username as the username on your computer.
+Generally it is safe to use your WPI username as the username on your computer.

 Fresh install is genearlly reccomended every 6 months.
 Install disk are availible to students as a resource from the WPI Helpdesk.